 Spacing:How many spaces after a period?
 Okay, so this isn’t an actual resources, but it will provide you with information about how to space your manuscript.

 Book Interior Template: If you are going to be formatting your own book, save yourself hours of grief and write directly into the template.
-Create Space has a wonderful set of free templates (my publisher even uses them).
+KDP has a wonderful set of free templates (my publisher even uses them).
 Make sure you choose the size that is standard for your genre.
 I use the 5.5 x 8.5 template for Young Adult Lit.

 Book Cover Template: Generate a free Photoshop book cover template.
 You need to know how many pages your book will be in order for the spine to be the correct size.

 Fonts: Make sure all of the fonts you are using are free for commercial use.
 Font Squirrel is one of my favorite sites because they are all “free for commercial use.”
 I also love dafont.com, but you need to be careful, shareware is not always free for publishing/commercial use.
 If you would like an author checklist that includes fonts to avoid, check out my post, “New Author Checklist: 10 Things to Do.”

 I am often asked how I manage to write a book (or more) a year with teaching, kids, and a healthy home life.
 Yes, sometimes I just want to curl up in fetal position and “make it all go away.”
 Eh, I’m human.
 But most days I move forward–even with a smile on my face.
 So this is what I do: